 His first recording session, capturing ‘Lawdy Miss Clawdy’/‘When My Blue Moon Turns To Gold Again’ with a group assembled by Bernie Allen at the Jive Centre in April 1958, was promising.
 His second session with The Bob Paris Combo in Auckland in June and July 1958 is more revealing and better realised.

-When Devlin entered the studio for the third time, in early 1959, he was backed by The Devils – a friendly group blooded on his national tour.
+Devlin entered the studio in early 1959 with The Devils – a group blooded on his national tour.